-- Logged time is visible only to the account owner, admin, and the assigned project manager.
+- Logged time is visible only to the workspace owner, admin, and the assigned project manager.

-- Only the account owner and admin can configure settings for a project.
+- Only the workspace owner and admin can configure settings for a project.

 - The assigned project manager can configure project settings except for billing functionality.

 Question: Why do I see somebody else's time in my report?
 I'm not an admin.